heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 ```

 #### All your base
 Careful when comparing numbers of different bases.
-For example here we compare an octal number and one using scientific notation to a base ten number.
+For example, here we compare an octal number and one using scientific notation to a base ten number.
 Unless you read it carefully you might be confused at the results.

 ```javascript
 // comparing against octals